maliha63/Fridge-Friend/README.md

 Favicon for a polished look

-📈 Roadmap
+<center>Roadmap</center>
 Save recipes to a “favorites” list

 Add user authentication (login / signup)

 Allow sharing of ingredient lists

 Export shopping list for missing ingredients

 Improve UI / theme (dark mode, animations)

-❗ Known Issues / Limitations
+<center>Known Issues / Limitations</center>
 Ingredients input is not very flexible (comma-separated only)

 Recipe suggestions depend on the quality of the API